ibm-cloud-docs/databases-for-enterprisedb/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance` |
 {: caption="Table 9.
-The total number of PostgreSQL connections being used metric metadata" caption-side="top"}
+The total number of PostgreSQL connections in use metric metadata" caption-side="top"}

 ### Total disk space for an instance
 {: #ibm_databases-for-enterprisedb_disk_total_bytes}